- This event has passed.

 Jon has BA in Psychology, a Masters in Engineering and an MBA.
 He has frequently been recognised a leading influencer in HR, and he was listed as the 7th most influential UK HR Thinker in 2013.
 HR Examiner includes him in its list of the top 100 global HR influencers and states “Ingham is still early in his career.
 It’s not outrageous to imagine him as the next Ulrich.”

-One person is attending Re-engineering Performance Management
+15 people are attending Re-engineering Performance Management